Xomiash/Vplayer/README.md

 Toggleable screen emission
 And much more please check out MunifiSense Hangout-Player: https://github.com/MunifiSense/Hangout-Player

-How To Use:
+###### How To Use:
-Just download the latest release, open it up in Unity and plop the Vplayer prefab down, it should just work.
+Just download the latest release, open it up in Unity and plop the Vplayer prefab down, it should just work, make sure you have SDK V2 installed (DOES NOT WORK WITH SDK V3)

-No videos are playing?:
+###### No videos are playing?:
-Ensure you YouTube-DL is upto date, this is the cause of 99% of video player issues in Unity.
+Ensure you YouTube-DL is upto date, this is the cause of 99% of video player issues in Unity, Also try a other video, for what I can see YouTube does not allow you to play video which are blocked or copyright claimed sometimes.

-My YouTube-DL is up to date but I still having issues, what can I do?:
+###### My YouTube-DL is up to date but I still having issues, what can I do?:
 Open up an issue and I will try to help you :)

 Feel free to use it in your VRChat worlds, please do not get rid of the credit for MunifiSense.